firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-13/2014-05-04-repossession.md

 ---
 layout: story
+category: short story
+issue: 13, May 2014
+issue-cover: issue-13-cover.png
+issue-buy-link:
-title:  "Repossession"
+title: Repossession
+subtitle:
-author: Jonas David
+author: jonas-david
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2014-05-04 12:01:00 -0500
-category: short story
 permalink: /issue13/chapter/reposession/
+audiourl:
 teaser: "The echo of Marco's footsteps mixed with the pattering of the rain as he stepped off the main road and into the alleyway."
+art: repossession
+artcaption: Illustration for Repossession
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: repossession.jpg
-caption: Illustration for Repossession
-artist: Galen Dara
 ---

 The echo of Marco's footsteps mixed with the pattering of the rain as he stepped off the main road and into the alleyway.
 It seemed like it hadn't stopped raining since she left.